OrangeSquare420/grefur-sensor/README.md

 ---

+## General Specifications

+This system supports connection of a **multiplexer (MUX) unit** to read multiple analog channels through the ESP8266.

+### Features
+- Supports up to **4 analog channels** via the MUX.
+- **MUX control pins:**
+  - **A (select line 1):** GPIO2
+  - **B (select line 2):** GPIO14
+- Enables reading multiple analog signals with a single analog input pin on the microcontroller.
+- Simple integration with ESP8266-based boards like NodeMCU.

+### Usage
+1. Connect the MUX control pins to the specified GPIOs:
+   - `A` → GPIO2
+   - `B` → GPIO14
+2. Connect the MUX output to the analog input pin of the ESP8266.
+3. Use a suitable code library or function to select channels A/B and read analog values.

+### Notes
+- Ensure GPIO2 and GPIO14 states do not conflict with boot requirements of the ESP8266.
+- Only one analog input pin on the ESP8266 is needed; the MUX handles channel selection.

+---

 ## License

 This project is licensed under the **MIT License**.
 You're free to use, modify, and distribute – just give credit.